BALTOPS: BALTOPS 2022 (51st)

 A total of 14 NATO nations, including NATO partner nations Finland and Sweden, took part in the 51st BALTOPS exercise between 5 and 17 June 2022.
 The usual mine hunting exercise was augmented this year with U.S. experimental mine hunting unmanned underwater vehicles and the collection of environmental data for target recognition algorithms, in conjunction with the Naval Undersea Warfare Center and Naval Information Warfare Center Pacific.

-BALTOPS 2022 was shadowed by two Russian Karakurt-class corvette.
+BALTOPS 2022 was shadowed by two Russian Karakurt-class corvettes.

-Journalist Seymour Hersh reported in his Substack newsletter that during the exercises the U.S. Navy planted explosive charges leading to the Nord Stream pipeline sabotage.
+Investigative journalist Seymour Hersh alleged in his newsletter that during the exercises, the U.S. Navy planted explosive charges on the Nord Stream pipelines, resulting in their explosion later that year.
 The U.S. government denied this claim, calling it "utterly false and complete fiction."
-As of February 2023, according to The Washington Post, no other major American media organization has corroborated Hersh's allegation.
+As of February 2023, according to The Washington Post, no other media outlet has corroborated Hersh's allegations.
+In October 2024, the Swiss newspaper Die Weltwoche wrote an article implicating the USS Kearsarge and other US Navy ships from BALTOPS 22 in the Nord Stream sabotage without referring to Hersh's allegations.